GLIMS-RGI/rgi_user_guide/docs/regions/rgi10.md

 # 10: Asia, North

-Covers all glaciers in Eastern Russia, Kazakhstan, Mongolia, Northern China, and Japan.
+This region encompasses all glaciers in Asia not included in regions 09 and 12 to 15.

 ```{admonition} Subregions
 :class: note, dropdown